 In the 2016/17 tax year the annual allowance for an ISA is £15,240(Opens new window) and this can be split in any proportion between a cash ISA (Individual Savings Account) and a stocks and shares ISA.
 Generally speaking, stocks and shares ISAs have better growth potential than cash ISAs, but they can also fall in value and are more risky than cash ISA’s.

-Once your money is in an ISA the tax man can’t get his hands on it and any interest, dividends or growth that it generates won’t be diminished by income tax or capital gains tax.
+Once your money is in an ISA any interest, dividends or growth that it generates won’t be diminished by income tax or capital gains tax.

 How can I buy an ISA?

-The third stage is, if you selected a stocks and shares ISA, picking the specific investments you want to put inside the ISA and you can do this on your own or get advice from a financial adviser.
-You can change the investments you hold within the ISA without affecting your annual ISA allowance.
+The third stage is, if you selected a stocks and shares ISA, picking the specific investments you want to put inside the stocks and shares ISA and you can do this on your own or get advice from a financial adviser(Opens new window).
+You can change the investments you hold within the stocks and shares ISA without affecting your annual ISA allowance.
 Be aware that in some circumstances, the ISA investments that can be applied to the ISA may be restricted by the ISA manager and by legislation.

 A cash ISA works just like a savings account, except you won’t have to pay income tax on the interest you earn.
 Some cash ISAs will give you instant access to your savings, while others demand that you keep the money there for a fixed amount of time.
 You can also choose between a fixed interest rate or a variable interest rate for your savings.

 Stocks and Shares ISAs

 You can choose different investments for your stocks and shares ISA, from individual company shares through to a selection of funds run by professional fund managers with a variety of different types of investment style.
-With many companies you can opt for fund solutions - these aim to make investing easy by offer a package of different investments held in one fund, designed to meet a risk appetite or a particular savings need.
+With many companies you can opt for fund solutions - these aim to make investing easy by offering a package of different investments held in one fund, designed to meet a risk appetite or a particular savings need.